WeWork’s Adam Neumann on how to hit $1B in revenue with a careful balance

 Libratone’s Q Adapt On-Ear headphones pack noise cancellation into a small package

-WeWork, which is said to be raising as much as $4 billion at a valuation worth more than $20 billion, is still on its way to hitting $1 billion in annual revenue this year — though CEO Adam Neumann said at TechCrunch Disrupt NY 2017 that it’s not quite as simple as betting big on enterprise deals.
+WeWork, which is said to be raising as much as $4 billion at a valuation of more than $20 billion, is still on its way to hitting $1 billion in annual revenue this year — though CEO Adam Neumann said at TechCrunch Disrupt NY 2017 that it’s not quite as simple as betting big on enterprise deals.

 Neumann said that enterprise deals, which would help handle office space for larger groups of employees, now account for 30 percent of the company’s new business.
 But originally synonymous with tiny teams in tiny offices or small startups strewn across a multitude of wide open co-working spaces, WeWork has to tackle the problem of company cultures changing as they mature and figuring out how to host those companies.